braydonf/nostr-key-change/README.md

 * Upon a valid key revocation:
   * All future events _(as determined when it was received)_ of a revoked public key MUST be rejected, except for another _Key Revocation Event_.
 This is to ensure that if a key is compromised and a fraudulent event is made, an honest event can also be made and broadcast.
   * All events of a revoked public key MAY be deleted.
 The time-frame that events are deleted MAY be defined by an agreed upon terms between client and relay.
 * For denial-of-service mitigation, a relay MAY require proof-of-work, a small fee or another solution to continue to write _Key Revocation Events_.
-This should be determined by the terms agreed upon by the client and relay.
+This MAY be determined by the terms agreed upon by the client and relay.

 ## User Metadata Attestation Event